ScooloV/bbpedia/docs/death_zone/titanic_effort.md

 *SURR0UNDED!:* Coaches should note that, due to the large size of Giants, they may find it impossible to move through small gaps.
-If at any point during its movement a Giant findss one or more of the four squares its base
+If at any point during its movement a Giant finds one or more of the four squares its base

 occupies obstructed by a Standing player, it cannot move into that